samborges0910/temperature-stabilization-assignment/README.md

 gcc tcp_client.c utils.c -o client

-3. Open one terminal to start with the server temperature: example of input:
+3. Open one terminal to start with the server temperature:

+example:

 ./server 1000